tferr/Scripts/BAR/README.md

 ###Notes
    - You can place _BAR>_ submenus in the image's context menu (the menu that pops up when right-clicking on the image canvas) by using the _Move Menu (Context<>Main)_.
 This facilitates accessibility of commonly-used commands.
-The transfer is bi-directional: once in the context menu, chossing _Move Menu_ will replace the submenu in the main Menu bar.
+The transfer is bi-directional: once in the context menu, choosing _Move Menu_ will replace the submenu in the main Menu bar.
    - While all files could be bundled in a single jar file (arguably a tidier approach), spreading files across folders has the main advantage of being compatible with the [Shift-trick](http://fiji.sc/BAR#OpeningBAR), while maintaining an organized menu hierarchy
    - Files are placed in the proper locations through a [shell script](../misc/symlink_bar.sh) (which is only useful for uploading files to the BAR [update site](http://sites.imagej.net/Tiago/))
    - The recursive lists above were created with [tree](http://mama.indstate.edu/users/ice/tree/)